SentimentAliens/Sentiment-Annotation-Corpus/README.md

 ---

+## 📊 Inter-Annotator Agreement

+To assess the reliability of sentiment annotations between the two annotators, we calculated Cohen's kappa coefficient, a widely used statistical measure of inter-rater agreement for categorical data.
+Unlike simple percent agreement, Cohen's kappa accounts for the possibility that agreement may occur by chance.
+The Python code is available in cohen_kappa_score.py file.

+In our dataset, Cohen's kappa was computed at 0.8970 (89.70%), which indicates an almost perfect level of agreement according to common interpretation guidelines.
+This high kappa value demonstrates that the annotators were consistent and reliable in applying the sentiment labels, lending confidence to the quality and robustness of the annotated corpus.

+---

 ## 🧾 Related Repository

 The original text corpus used for sentiment annotation was created and processed in a separate repository: